MathisJANKOVIC/python-cli-menu/README.md

     initial_cursor_position: int = 0,
 ) -> int:
 ```
-> Creates a pretty menu in console with arrow key navigation and returns the selected option.
+> Creates a pretty menu in console with arrow key navigation and returns the index of the selected option.
 Clears console once an option is selected.

 - `title` is the main title of the menu, can be displayed on multiple lines if a list or a tuple is passed.
 - `options` is the list of actions or choices that can be selected.